yaravind/old-gitbooks/lessons_learned.md

 [WARNING]     null
 [WARNING]     ^
 ```
-Making the return type as Unit means that, any value returned from the function is automatically discarded and a Unit is returned (Similar to void in Java)
+Value discarding: Making the return type as Unit means that, any value returned from the function is automatically discarded and a Unit is returned (Similar to void in Java)

 ```scala
 def fetch[T](jobId: String, contentType: ContentType)(implicit context: SparkContext, config: JobConfig): Unit = {